bjzelvelder/GABBI/README.md

   <img width=450 src="/image/GABBI_logo.png" alt="Genome Alignment-Based Bait Inference"/>
 </p>

-**GABBI** is a fully automated pipeline to design target capture baits (or probes) using a **whole-genome alignment**.
+**GABBI** is a fully automated pipeline for designing target capture baits (or probes) from **whole-genome alignments**.
-GABBI-derived probe sets are expected to target more variable loci than usual probe design methods that rely on a base genome to map reads, providing more sensitive and phylogenetically resolutive data.
+Probe sets derived from GABBI are expected to target more variable loci than those produced by conventional probe design methods that rely on a single reference genome for mapping reads, thereby providing more sensitive and phylogenetically informative data.

-This pipeline was designed in this publication to produce the first set of weevil-specific probes.
+This pipeline was developed and described in the following publication, which presents the first weevil-specific probe set.
 If you use GABBI, please cite:
 > B. Zelvelder, L. Benoit, A. Loiseau, J. Haran, R. Allio (2026) A new method based on genome alignments provides a highly resolutive target enrichment set for weevils (Coleoptera, Curculionoidea); bioRxiv 2026.05.09.724036; doi: [https://doi.org/10.64898/2026.05.09.724036](https://doi.org/10.64898/2026.05.09.724036)

 # Requirements
-To run this pipeline, all you need is the [singularity image](https://cloud.sylabs.io/library/bjzelvelder/pipeline/gabbi) and a linux environment with ```apptainer``` version >= 1.0.0 or ```singularity``` version >= 3.8.0 installed (see [Installation](#installation)).
-This pipeline was designed on Ubuntu 22.04 and mainly written in shell.
+To run this pipeline, the only requirements are the [singularity image](https://cloud.sylabs.io/library/bjzelvelder/pipeline/gabbi) and a Linux environment with ```apptainer``` version >= 1.0.0 or ```singularity``` version >= 3.8.0 (see [Installation](#installation)).
+This pipeline was developed on Ubuntu 22.04 and is primarily written in shell.

 # Table of contents
 1. [Installation](#installation)